- A.B. (French), College of Arts and Sciences, Cornell University

 DAVID M. GIVEN

-David is the managing partner and a co-founder of the firm.
+David is the managing partner and general counsel as well as a co-founder of the firm.
 He began his career with the esteemed New York trial attorney Louis Nizer.
 His current practice spans both commercial and class action litigation as well as transactional matters, the latter with a special emphasis on entertainment, technology and intellectual property law.

 David has a wide-ranging entertainment and music law practice, encompassing both litigation and transactional work.
 He is frequently called upon to counsel and advise individuals and estates on the disposition of their creative property (i.e., songs, recordings, literary material, visual art, etc.) and royalty interests.
 Over the years, his clients have included many mainstays of the Bay Area music, film and video game industries.
 In addition to carving out an expertise representing leaving band members (including from such platinum and multi-platinum acts as PAPA ROACH, 4 NON-BLONDES, CAKE, MARILYN MANSON, and SOCIAL DISTORTION), David has also served as attorney of record or music industry expert in several high profile rock-and-roll divorces, including those of Jerry Garcia (GRATEFUL DEAD, JERRY GARCIA BAND), Paul DeLisle (SMASHMOUTH), Tre Cool (GREEN DAY), and Lars Ulrich (METALLICA).
 This work has given him a unique perspective on intra-band dynamics and management.